-I’ve found these types of valves to be reliable on all my IKs although this Gumotex 410C owner didn’t.
+I’ve found these valves reliable on all my IKs, although this Gumotex 410C owner didn’t.
 Once in a while – or after the boat is new – you may want to check the valve is screwed tight against the fabric with the valve spanner, right.
-They’re useful too for removing the valve (or a PRV; see below) should it play up.
+They’re also useful for removing the valve (or a PRV; see below) should it play up.

 Low-pressure valves for packrafts